KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 > To move down an rvalue through successive layers, `std::move` has to be
 > applied each time, even to rvalue references.

 Why is that?
-A mindnumbing realization is that because _rvalue references_ are bound to a name, they are themselves _lvalues_.
+A mind-bending realization is that because _rvalue references_ are bound to a name, they are themselves _lvalues_.
 We need to tell the compiler that this value is no longer needed in this scope.
-Stop, and take a breath.
+Stop here, and take a breath.

 Let's look at that code again, now with more annotations: